HDCong/MyDailyLeetCode/README.md

 Follow up the hint, create a prefix sum, and find the longest sub-array with positive sum Note that, the sub-array "well-performing" is max(last element - first element)

+## Day 41
+### July 21th, 2020
+### Problem 49: Plus one
+### Problem 50:

+Approach 1: Brute force O(N^3): for each index, search from the next index, and so on

+Approach 2: Create 2 variable, var a storage min value, var b storage value larger than a.
+If the value is bigger than two var, return true